matrix-org/matrix-spec-proposals/proposals/2291-configuration-to-control-crawling.md

 ## Proposal

-For the purposes if this proposal, each bot should be given a name (or names) following the Java package naming convention.
+For the purposes of this proposal, each bot should be given a name (or names) following the Java package naming convention.
 For example, the Voyager bot from t2bot.io could use the name `io.t2bot.voyager`.